fnagel/jquery-ui-extensions/README.md

 *Selectmenu*
-See the [dialog branch](https://github.com/fnagel/jquery-ui-extensions/tree/dialog) Animated resize and positiong for the Dialog widget.
+See the [dialog branch](https://github.com/fnagel/jquery-ui-extensions/tree/dialog) Animated resize and positioning for the Dialog widget.